-How to create a DIY felted acorn garland for your Christmas tree or to use with your holiday decor.
+How to create a DIY acorn garland with felted balls for your Christmas tree or to use with your holiday decor.
 This is an easy and thrifty craft that you can make using acorns from your yard.

 It’s hard to believe but it’s that time of year again.
 For the past two weeks I’ve been busy creating holiday crafts, baking and decorating the cottage for the holidays.

 So, let’s get the party started with our first Christmas craft…a DIY felted acorn garland.
 It’s super easy to make and thrifty to boot (just like my DIY magnolia leaf garland and DIY light bulb garland from a few years ago).

 Make sure you check out the full tutorial in the how-to card near the end of the post (you can even print it to use later).
 My friends from the Thrifty Style Team are also sharing their holiday thrifty projects today so check them out at the bottom of the post.

 Supplies for DIY acorn garland

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 This thrifty project started with the thousands of acorns that drop each fall from our oak trees.
 Every year I’ve wanted to use them for something and this is the perfect project.

 So, after gathering a couple of handfuls of acorns I brought them in and laid them out to dry.
 Once they were dry I removed the tops and used my drill to put a hole on either side of the stem so that I could string them up.
 Just make sure that the holes in the acorn tops are slightly bigger than the string or twine that you use.